seba--/hygienic-transformations/README.md

 instructions).

+## Installation instructions

+- Install a fresh [Eclipse](http://www.eclipse.org), version Kepler.

+- Clone the following repository: (https://github.com/tvdstorm/hygienic-transformations-ECOOP14)[https://github.com/tvdstorm/hygienic-transformations-ECOOP14]

+- From within the new Eclipse, go to Help->Install new software; click on Add.. and select local.
+Browse to the `update-site` directory of the cloned repository and press Ok.
+After giving a name to the update site (doesn't matter what name), you'll be able to select Rascal for installation.
+Finish the process by clicking yes when asked to restart Eclipse.

+- In the restarted Eclipse, go to the File menu, and select Import...
+As root directory, select the `projects` directory in the cloned repo.
+Import all three projects there.
+You're now set up to explore the code, execute the tests and invoke `name-fix`.

-## Repository outline
+## Project outline

+The main code is stored in project Rascal-Hygiene.
+Below we summarize its contents.

-The two most important folders are `rascal/src/name` and `rascal/src/name/tests`.
+The two most important folders are `src/name` and `src/name/tests`.
 The former contains the implementation of name-fix and the latter contains unit tests for all case studies.

 These are the most important packages in the repository:

 * `rascal`: Rascal Eclipse project with the name-fix algorithm and all case studies
-* `rascal/input`: Example state machines
+* `input`: Example state machines
-* `rascal/output`: Generated state machines
+* `output`: Generated state machines
-* `rascal/format`: Example format descriptors for the Derric case study
+* `format`: Example format descriptors for the Derric case study
-* `rascal/src`: Source code of name-fix and case studies
+* `src`: Source code of name-fix and case studies
-* `rascal/src/name`: Implementation of name-fix and required data structures
+* `src/name`: Implementation of name-fix and required data structures
-* `rascal/src/name/tests`: Unit tests for all case studies.
+* `src/name/tests`: Unit tests for all case studies.
-* `rascal/src/lang/simple`: Implementation of the simple procedural language
+* `src/lang/simple`: Implementation of the simple procedural language
-* `rascal/src/lang/java:`: Name analysis for Java using Eclipse JDT
+* `src/lang/java:`: Name analysis for Java using Eclipse JDT
-* `rascal/src/lang/missgrant:`: Implementation of the state-machine language
+* `src/lang/missgrant:`: Implementation of the state-machine language
-* `rascal/src/lang/derric`: Implementation of the Derric language (copied), see [derric-lang.org](http://derric-lang.org)
+* `src/lang/derric`: Implementation of the Derric language (copied), see [derric-lang.org](http://derric-lang.org)
-* `rascal/src/org/derric_lang`: Implementation of the Derric language (copied), see [derric-lang.org](http://derric-lang.org)
+* `src/org/derric_lang`: runtime classes needed for compiling the Derric language (copied), see [derric-lang.org](http://derric-lang.org)